-- 13.1 The Council shall not transfer personal data to a third countries or international organisations unless there is a legal requirement to do so or it can be evidenced that appropriate safeguards are in place as required by Data Protection Legislation. - 13.2 Where it is identified that an international transfer of personal data is necessary, the Council shall seek appropriate legal advice. - 13.3 Any systematic sharing of personal data outside of the UK shall be subject to a DPIA.
+- 13.1 The Council shall not transfer personal data to a third countries or international organisations unless there is a legal requirement to do so or it can be evidenced that appropriate safeguards are in place as required by Data Protection Legislation. - 13.2 Any data sharing of personal data outside of the UK should only be undertaken in accordance with ICO guidelines with approval from the DPO.

+13.3 Where it is identified that an international transfer of personal data is necessary, the Council may seek appropriate legal advice.